-Lists lists lists.
+Lists, lists and more lists.
 I sometimes wake up in the middle of the night and write things down that pop into my head.
-My brain works at a million miles per minute so need to 'braindump' as and when
+My brain works at a million miles per minute so need to ‘brain-dump’ as and when its comes to me.

 I have a really good business partner and husband.
 I talk to them both a lot about work and they keep me motivated and my spirits high when things perhaps don’t go as planned.
 Which is part of life!

 It really depends… I work late most nights.
 My usual day of ‘work’ starts at 9 then stops when I collect the kids from nursery or grandparents mid afternoon.
 But 90 percent of the time I then restart work about 9pm, filter through emails and clients social accounts that we manage and ensure all is as it should be.

 PR is on the whole NOT glamorous.
 It’s super hands on.
 If it’s an event I will be dragging tables or stuffing press bags.
 But I like it that way í ½í¸‚

 I like to have a long bath with a glass of wine and watch mad men!

 What’s your favourite thing about what you do?

 I like chatting to people and making things happen.
 We do a lot of project work and it’s a good feeling taking something from the initial concept planning stages to a ‘complete’ end result whether that be a launch event, achieving PR coverage or executing a social media campaigns.

 I’m also for better or for worse, a bit of a people pleaser so I get a natural buzz out of doing well for my clients.